 If you need counselling services while overseas, contact the Australian Consular Emergency Centre on +61 2 6261 3305 and ask to speak to a Lifeline telephone counsellor.

-Not all medications available over the counter or by prescription in Australia are available in other countries.
-Some prescription medications available in Australia may be controlled in Singapore, even if prescribed by an Australian doctor.
-Restrictions may also apply to some medications available over the counter in Australia.
+Not all medication available over the counter or by prescription in Australia is available in other countries.
+Some prescription medications available in Australia may be illegal or controlled in Singapore, even if prescribed by an Australian doctor or bought over the courner.

-If you intend to bring personal medication into Singapore that contains a controlled substance, apply for prior approval at least ten working days before you arrive in Singapore.
+If you want to bring personal medication into Singapore that contains a controlled substance, apply for prior approval at least ten working days before you arrive in Singapore.
 The

 Singapore Health Sciences Authority website contains a list of controlled substances and information about applying for prior approval (email: